 Zirconia crown problems result from the crown’s indestructibility.
 It sometimes allows decay underneath the crown to go unnoticed.
 This may create problems in the root of the tooth that the zirconia crown is covering, which may prevent you from considering zirconia dental crowns as an option.
 Only your Brooklyn cosmetic dentist, who has your health and appearance in mind, can help you decide which type of crown is most suitable for your optimal dental health.

-Do you have questions about Zirconia Crowns we offer in Brooklyn NYC?
+Do you have questions about Zirconia Crowns we offer in Brooklyn, NY?
 Would like to schedule an appointment with the top cosmetic dentist in Brooklyn, please contact our office.